 Do I Need An Air Conditioner Cover?

 If you don’t have an RV cover, a rooftop air conditioner cover is noteworthy for protecting the assembly when your RV is in storage.
-Use an air conditioner cover to keep dust, debris, moisture, and other potentially damaging substances from negatively impacting your air conditioner’s vital components.
+Use an air conditioner cover to prevent dust, debris, moisture, and other potentially damaging substances from negatively impacting your vital components.

 Let us know what RV air conditioner unit you prefer or if you have any questions in the comments below.